Advaith-Kannan/Spatial-Transcriptomics-Using-SPIRAL/README.md

 3. **Generalization**: Demonstrates strong performance on unseen datasets while maintaining spatial coherence.

 #### **Performance**
-In this assignment, SPIRAL was applied to both MERFISH and OSMFISH datasets.
+In this project, SPIRAL was applied to both MERFISH and OSMFISH datasets.
 Its robustness in spatial domain preservation can be observed based on the clusters formed on both of these datasets.

 ---

 ### **Repository Structure**
 All files are provided in `Files/`
 - `Dataset1.ipynb`, `Dataset2.ipynb` : Jupyter notebooks for preprocessing, analysis, and visualization.
 Clustering steps are included in the RMD files.
-- `Dataset1.py`, `Dataset2.py`: Python scripts to reproduce clustering results and generate required outputs.
+- `Dataset1.py`, `dataset2.py`: Python scripts to reproduce clustering results and generate required outputs.
-- `R-File-Dataset1.rmd`, `R-File-Dataset2.rmd`: Since SPIRAL requires clustering steps to be performed on R, these are provided here as well.
+- `R-File-DS1.Rmd`, `R-File-DS2.Rmd`: Since SPIRAL requires clustering steps to be performed on R, these are provided here as well.

 ### **Getting Started**
 #### **Prerequisites**